Products

 Tailored X-Ray Schedules

-However, others who don't have a history of dental or gum disease may only require a dental X-ray every few years.
+Some require dental X-rays every six months.
+Those with regular dental problems may need to take them more often.
+However, others with no history of dental or gum disease may only require a dental X-ray every few years.

 Considerations for Children

-Children should have fewer X-rays than adults because they are more radiation-resistant.
-They shouldn't have a dental X-ray more than once annually.
+Children should have fewer X-rays than adults because they’re less radiation-resistant.
+They shouldn’t have a dental X-ray more than once annually.
 However, once a child shows a higher risk for cavities, more X-rays may be necessary.

 Dental X-rays are very safe.
-While they work with radiation, the exposure levels are so low that they will not harm children and adults.
+While they work with radiation, the exposure levels are so low that they won’t harm children and adults.

 However, like with any treatment, repeated exposure has some potential risks.
-These include an increased risk of:
+These include:

 • Thyroid cancer